csc301-winter-2020/team-project-21-stopgapfoundation/README.md

         python manage.py runserver

-Also if you change anything on the model, do
+Also if you change anything on the model, do:

+	Delete db.sqlite3

-Delete db.sqkute3, and then step 5, to ensure those changes are detected by the server.
+and then step 5, to ensure those changes are detected by the server.